wagtail/rfcs/text/078-adopt-stimulus-js.md

 ### Links

-- [POC Wagtail Stimulus Controllers](https://github.com/lb-/stimulus-starter/tree/main/src/controllers) - includes Bulk Actions, InlinePanel, Cloak Controller, Autoresize TextArea, Sortable and more.
+- [POC Wagtail Stimulus Controllers](https://github.com/lb-/stimulus-starter/tree/main/src/controllers) - Includes Bulk Actions, InlinePanel, Cloak Controller, Autoresize TextArea, Sortable and more.
-- [Stimulus 2.0 - HN comments](https://news.ycombinator.com/item?id=25305467) - the good, bad and ugly feedback
+- [Stimulus 2.0 - HN comments](https://news.ycombinator.com/item?id=25305467) - The good, bad and ugly feedback
 - [Official Stimulus discussion board](https://discuss.hotwired.dev/)
 - [Blog - Intro to Stimulus](https://www.smashingmagazine.com/2020/07/introduction-stimulusjs/)
 - [Awesome Stimulus JS](https://github.com/skatkov/awesome-stimulusjs)
-- [Better Stimulus](https://www.betterstimulus.com/) - a set of resources (similar to awesome list) + best practices/recommendations.
+- [Better Stimulus](https://www.betterstimulus.com/) - A set of resources (similar to awesome list) + best practices/recommendations.
 - [Podcast - Changelog - Stimulus JS](https://changelog.com/podcast/286)
 - [jQuery events to DOM events](https://github.com/leastbad/jquery-events-to-dom-events) - For Stimulus or not, this library looks great and simple, allowing bidirectional event passing between jQuery and non-jQuery events
-- [Mutation first development](https://leastbad.com/mutation-first-development) - good article on why handling initialisation manually (of components, e.g. jquery or even React dom render) is problematic.
+- [Mutation first development](https://leastbad.com/mutation-first-development) - Good article on why handling initialisation manually (of components, e.g. jquery or even React dom render) is problematic.
+- [Lightweight Javascript Framework Review (For Django Developers)](https://www.accordbox.com/blog/lightweight-javascript-framework-review-for-django-developers/) - From Michael Yin (AccordBox), explains the general ecosystem and where Stimulus fits in.
+- [Making the most out of Stimulus](https://thoughtbot.com/blog/taking-the-most-out-of-stimulus) - Some guidelines to get the most out of Stimulus.js in applications.
+- [HN thread on Stimulus vs React](https://news.ycombinator.com/item?id=25306374) - Posted to have a reference of others saying that these are fundamentally different approaches and they are not really competing with each other but provide different ways to solve different problems.
+- [Getting started with stimulus.js](https://www.sobyte.net/post/2022-08/stimulus-js/) - Nice ramp into Stimulus.

 ### CSP / Inline scripts